google/badwolf/docs/bql_query_planner.md

 would be the object has been replaced by the binding ```?child```.
 This indicates that we care about the objects that satisfy having ```/user<Joe>``` as subject and ```"parent-of"@[]``` as a predicate.
 If such triples exist on the queried graph, the clause would be ```true```.
-If there are no triple that would match such a clause, it will evaluate to ```false```.
+If there are no triples that would match such a clause, it will evaluate to ```false```.

 The binding will take all the possible values available on the graph.
-This mean that for a given matching iteration ```?child``` will only have one value across the pattern.
+This means that for a given matching iteration ```?child``` will only have one value across the pattern.
 The planner will decide that to resolve such a clause, it will require to use the ```TriplesForSubjectAndPredicate``` interface method.

 Let's assume that for the rest of this document our graph will contain the following triples: